ericsmi/tt06-weste-problem-4.11/docs/info.md

 https://diychip.org/sky130/sky130_fd_sc_hd/cells/nand2/

 To those with a more analog bend you might think the previous gate is acting like a pre-amplifier, and you're right.
 It is exactly the same.
 You might also notice the inverter is basically a class B stage, except it inverts.
-It is and that's what makes it such a good reference unit when one considers driving loads.
+It is and that's what makes it such a good reference when one considers driving loads.

 ## This provides a bit of theory behind the ZtA video